DPDK/dpdk/doc/guides/nics/mlx5.rst

   The default ``txq_inline_max`` value is 290.
 The specified value may be adjusted by the driver in order not to exceed the limit (930 bytes) and to provide better WQE space filling without gaps, the adjustment is reflected in the debug log.
+  Also, the default value (290) may be decreased in run-time if the large transmit queue size is requested and hardware does not support enough descriptor amount, in this case warning is emitted.
+If ``txq_inline_max`` key is specified and requested inline settings can not be satisfied then error will be raised.

 - ``txq_inline_mpw`` parameter [int]